Developing an Interactive OpenMP Programming Book with Large Language Models: Method

 \subsubsection{Generating Outlines of the Textbook}

 Using various LLMs to create multiple book structures based on their interpretations of the OpenMP API 5.2 Specification and analyses of the official OpenMP API 5.2.2 Examples~\cite{ompexample} will leverage the LLMs' capability to quickly process and synthesize extensive datasets.
-We used the prompt: "Please get information about OpenMP directives and clauses from the uploaded OpenMP specification and official examples.
-I am writing a book on teaching OpenMP programming.
-Please help me to generate an outline for this book."
-We also tried to use more prompts like "generate a more advanced outline" or "using some intended organizational approach".
+We used the prompt: "Here are the OpenMP 5.2 Specification and the official examples.
+Please use this information to guide the creation of the textbook outline.
+Include sections on basic and advanced topics, referencing specific constructs from the specification and relevant examples.
+Outline a few initial chapters focusing on core concepts, synchronization, and tasking".

 However, we discovered that the frameworks produced by the LLMs did not align with our intended organizational approach.
 For instance, ChatGPT allocated substantial sections to discussing the foundational concepts of OpenMP and the setup processes.
 However, the detailed explanations and examples of the directives and the clauses were confined to merely two chapters-"Fundamentals of OpenMP" and "Advanced OpenMP".
 Similarly, the other two LLMs we evaluated did not perform satisfactorily.
 Consequently, after reviewing the frameworks generated by three different LLMs and integrating professional insights, we manually developed the book's structure.
 Our book emphasizes analyzing and applying various directives and clauses, illustrated through a combination of fundamental and advanced examples.